Would I be a hot mess or show artistic finesse? At Painterly Pottery I discovered one of the best things to do in Saginaw MI.

 Since I had such success with my first blue and green piece, I decided to expand on my technique and build a similar piece in reds, oranges, rusts, and yellows.
 I was hoping my revolutionary heap-it-all-on technique would translate well with these colors and I envisioned creating something that looked like a sun.
 Unfortunately, the end result wasn't so much a celestial body as it was a giant pizza!

 Everyone, and I do mean EVERYONE, in my group agreed that I had created the world's best inedible pizza!
 And it didn't help that the final touch on my pizza-de-resistance was a sprinkling of shimmery iridescent beads that looked just like Parmesan cheese!
-But no matter the final look, I had an amazingly fun time playing at Painterly Pottery and I can't wait to do it again!
+But no matter the final look, I had an amazingly fun time playing at Painterly Pottery in Saginaw MI and I can't wait to do it again!

 When's the last time you played like a kid on your travels?